Huy-Ngo/acanban/docs/source/req/use-case/other.rst

 **Search by name**

-1. User enters name of student that his/her wants to search.
+1. User enters the name of student that his/her wants to search.
-2. System receives the search request including the name, and responses with a list of students matched with the provided name.
+2. System receives the search request including the name, and responds with a list of students matched with the provided name.

 **Search by year**

 1. System displays a list of years.
-2. User selects a specific year that his/her wants to search.
+2. User selects a specific year that he/she wants to search.
-3. System receives the search request including the selected year, and responses with a list of students studing in that year.
+3. System receives the search request including the selected year, and responds with a list of students studing in that year.

 Alternative Flow